Control 2.1: Managed Environments

 - Users without standalone Power Automate licenses are using flows in that environment

-- Verify premium licensing coverage for each target environment
+- Verify premium-licensing coverage for each target environment (Learn — Managed Environment Licensing).

-- Proactively enable Managed Environment status to control timing
+- Proactively enable Managed Environment status on all pipeline targets so you control timing and evidence collection.

-- Use Pipeline Governance Cleanup to discover and remediate personal pipelines before enforcement
+- Use Pipeline Governance Cleanup to discover and remediate personal pipelines.

 Control Description